 Stephen Wilding is the founder of Hydras, a London-based AWS cloud consultancy that specializes in designing, building and operating secure, automated cloud solutions.
-He works as an AWS Solutions Architect where he designs, builds, and secures cloud based systems.
+He works as an AWS Solutions Architect where he designs, builds, and secures cloud-based systems.
 Stephen is also a co-organizer of the AWS user group in Cambridge, United Kingdom.

 After a career in chemistry and science, Stephen decided that it was time for a change.
-His lifelong interest in computers, and an abundance of well paying tech jobs at the time made IT a natural choice for a career change.
+His lifelong interest in computers and an abundance of well-paying tech jobs at the time made IT a natural choice for a career change.
 He started out as a UNIX sysadmin, spent around about four or five years as a dedicated sysadmin, and then moved into security administration.

 After nearly six years doing security administration and security architecture, solution architecture was the next logical step.
-Stephen got into AWS as a sideline around 2012 and quickly saw the cloud, and AWS, as a breath of fresh air because “you can do things so quickly compared to what you can do in traditional IT environments.”
+Stephen got into AWS as a sideline around 2012 and quickly saw the cloud, and AWS, like a breath of fresh air because “you can do things so quickly compared to what you can do in traditional IT environments.”
 He also saw it as a business opportunity.
 He started his consultancy, Hydras soon after.

 When Stephen began to look into how to get an AWS Certification, he saw it primarily as a personal challenge to test his AWS knowledge.
 Because Hydras is an AWS partner, they are required to have a certain number of certifications within the company.
 While there is no requirement to get all 5 certifications, he saw it as a real opportunity to get out of his comfort zone and study areas that he wouldn’t normally touch on a day-to-day basis.